Canada reapproves contentious Pacific coast pipeline

 It is projected to lead to a tanker traffic balloon from about 60 to more than 400 vessels annually as the pipeline flow increases from 300,000 to 890,000 barrels per day.

-Officials expect construction to start this year, but it faces stiff environmental opposition from the British Columbia government and from activists.
+Trudeau said he expects shovels in the ground this summer, but it faces stiff environmental opposition from the British Columbia government and from activists.

-“The company plans to have shovels in the ground this construction season,” Trudeau said.

 The pipeline would allow Canada to diversify oil markets and vastly increase exports to Asia, where it could command a higher price.
 Canada has the world’s third largest oil reserves, but 99 percent of its exports now go to refiners in the U.S., where limits on pipeline and refinery capacity mean Canadian oil sells at a discount.